cs50/labs/vigenere/README.md

 Now we've declared a function called `shift` that takes a single character (`c`) as input, and will output an integer.

-Now, down below the closing curly brace of `main`, let's give ourselves a place to _define_ this new function.
+Now, down below the closing curly brace of `main`, let's give ourselves a place to _define_ (i.e., implement) this new function.

 ```
 int shift(char c)